igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 Add link to meta-data/priority/associativity specification.
 ```

-The priority is specified by integer number.
+The priority is specified by an integer number.
 The default priority is 10.
 Productions with higher priority will be the first to be reduced.
 Think of the
 reduction as producing a tree node where the node type is determined by the
 left-hand side of the production while the children are right-hand side.